 1. No empirical data exists that suggests that Catholic clerics sexually abuse minors at a level higher than clerics from other religious traditions or from other groups of men who have ready access and power over children (e.g., school teachers, coaches).

-Let me be clear.
-All child abuse is horrific and abuse perpetrated by clerics, both within and outside of the Catholic Church, is especially awful since we hold these individuals to a much higher standard of behavior and trust.
+All child abuse is horrific.
+Abuse perpetrated by clerics, both within and outside of the Catholic Church, is especially awful since we hold these individuals to a much higher standard of behavior and trust.
 And in the eyes of a child and others, clerics are representatives of the divine, the most holy, and of God.
 The spiritual damage adds to the psychological and physical damage suffered by the victims.
 But to assume that clerical abuse is more frequent with Catholic clergy compared to other clerics or other men who work with youth is simply not based on sound science or quality research data to date.

 2. Clerical celibacy doesn’t cause pedophilia and sexual crimes against minors.

 Think about it.
-If you can’t or don’t have sex with a consenting partner would children become the object of your desire?
+If you can’t or don’t have sex with a consenting partner, would children become the object of your desire?
 Of course not.
 If anything, other consenting adults would.
-Additionally, if public school teachers have levels of sexual victimization of their students at levels higher than Catholic clerics during the same time frame then one can’t simply blame celibacy for the sexual abuse problem in the Catholic Church.
-Additionally, the vast majority of sex offenders are regular men, often married or partnered, with 80% or more victimizing their own family members with the most likely candidate being a step-father or older brother abusing a child or teen in the home.
+Additionally, if public school teachers have levels of sexual victimization of their students at levels higher than Catholic clerics during the same time frame, then one can’t simply blame celibacy for the sexual abuse problem in the Catholic Church.
+Additionally, the vast majority of sex offenders are regular men, often married or partnered, with 80 percent or more victimizing their own family members with the most likely candidate being a stepfather or older brother abusing a child or teen in the home.